ROCm/rocm-install-on-linux/docs/how-to/prerequisites.rst

 .. _register-enterprise-linux:

-Register your enterprise linux
+Register your Enterprise Linux
 ==========================================================

-If you are using Red Hat Enterprise Linux (RHEL) or SUSE Linux Enterprise Server (SLES), you should register your operating system to ensure you are able to download and install packages.
+If you're using Red Hat Enterprise Linux (RHEL) or SUSE Linux Enterprise Server (SLES), register your operating system to ensure you're able to download and install packages.

 .. tab-set::